edinburghlivinglab/dds/pages/project_success.md

 Below, we spell out what your team should achieve in order for your project to count as successful for DDS.

-#### Explore a subtopic of food and sustainability issues at the University and propose a design-based solution to a current question or problem
+#### Explore a sub-theme of food and sustainability issues at the University and propose a design-based solution to a current question or problem

-* Over the course of the project, identify a clear question or problem within one DDS subtopic and propose an intervention to solve the problem or answer the question.
+* Over the course of the project, identify a clear question or problem within one DDS sub-theme and propose an intervention to solve the problem or answer the question.

-* Using information from the world (e.g. stakeholder involvement, existing data, observation), be able to explain the current situation at the University with relation to the subtopic and problem, and from that information identify a potential problem or question on which to focus your project.
+* Using information from the world (e.g. stakeholder involvement, existing data, observation), be able to explain the current situation at the University with relation to the sub-theme and problem, and from that information identify a potential problem or question on which to focus your project.
 * After considering multiple options, develop a design idea (intervention) with the